 S. No. Basis of Difference Real GDP Nominal GDP 1.
-Meaning produced by all producing units within the domestic territory of a 2.
-Influenced by , , Influenced by change in both physical output an price level.
+Meaning produced by all producing units within the domestic territory of a Goods and services produced by all producing units within the domestic territory of a country during an accounting year valued at current year's price.
+2. Influenced by Influenced by change in both physical output an price level.
 3. As an Indicator of economic development It is considered as a true indicator of economic development.
 It is not a true indicator of economic development.